Senpai013045/useStepper/README.md

 I will update playable demo once the package goes live.
 [See demo](https://parceljs.org) `/example`.

+### Usage

+First you need to wrap you component with `withStepper` .
+You can now use `useStepper` inside that component or any that nests inside it.
+Calling `useStepper` only requires you to provide `{ totalNumberOfSteps:number }` at least.
+You can destructure out `isFirstStep,isLastStep,currentStep,handleNext,handlePrevious,navigateStep,handleReset and body` from `useStepper` .
+Though keep in mind that you need to pass `bodyComponents` which should be an array of Components.
+The `body` always refers to current active Component and you may render it as needed.`

 ```ts
 const Demo = () => {
   const {